The complete Zendesk live chat integration tutorial for 2026

 Suite Professional$115Everything in Team, plus CSAT surveys and skills-based routing

-Suite Enterprise$169Everything in Professional, plus custom agent roles, a sandbox, and advanced reporting
+Suite Enterprise$169Everything in Professional, plus custom agent roles and advanced reporting

-This info comes from Zendesk's pricing page as of late 2024, so it’s always a good idea to check their site for the latest numbers.
+This info is based on Zendesk's pricing as of late 2025; check their site for the most current details.

-Our plans are simple and have no hidden fees.
-They include all our main tools, like our AI Agent, Copilot, and Triage features.
-We also offer month-to-month plans that you can cancel whenever you want, so you aren't stuck in a long contract.
-This approach just makes it easier to predict your costs and scale without any surprises.
+Our plans are simple, covering our AI Agent, Copilot, and Triage features.
+We offer flexible month-to-month options so you can scale your support as needed.
 You can see all the details on our pricing page.

 The bottom line